castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 ))*)$
 ~~~

-In slightly less technical terms, the syntax of string URIs can be also described as follows (non-normative):
+In slightly less technical terms, the syntax of string URIs can be described as follows (non-normative):

-- The URI must begin with a case-sensitive match for "string" in all lowercase followed by a colon (`:`).
+- The URI must begin with a case-sensitive match for "string" in all lowercase immediately followed by a colon (":").
 - The substring immediately following the colon must only contain the digits 0 to 9, the letters A to Z in both
-  uppercase and lowercase, the hyphen-minus (`-`), the low line (`_`) or percent-encoded octets (see
+  uppercase and lowercase, the hyphen-minus ("-"), the low line ("_") or percent-encoded octets (see
   {{Section 2.1 of ?RFC3986}}).
-- The substring immediately following the colon may be empty (meaning "string:" is a valid string URI).
+- The substring immediately following the colon may also be empty (meaning "string:" is a valid string URI).
 - Percent-encoded octets must not use lowercase hexadecimal digits.
-- Percent-encoded octets must not decode to 0-9, A-Z (case-insensitive), `-` or `_`.
 - Percent-encoded octets must decode to valid UTF-8.
+- Percent-encoded octets must not decode to 0-9, A-Z (case-insensitive), "-" or "_".

 # Security Considerations